Amjad50/Emerald/book/src/extra/kernel_user_link.md

 # Kernel user link

 This is a crate that contains common definitions for the kernel and the user space.
-And it is implemented in [`amjad_os_kernel_user_link`] crate.
+And it is implemented in [`emerald_kernel_user_link`] crate.

 It contains common definitions such as:
 - `syscall` numbers.